What Clubs Do Pro Golfers Use? Top 100 PGA Tour Player Guide

-But what clubs are the pros actually using?
 If you analysed all the golf bags of the best players on the PGA Tour and chose the most popular 14 clubs the pros carry what golf set would you end up with?

 We decided to do a comprehensive analysis of the top 100 players on the PGA Tour to find out.

-The best players in the world however clearly don’t all use this setup and many use a number of different variations of higher numbers fairway woods (e.g. 7-wood), utility irons and hybrids and indeed some of the players will change the make up of their set on a regular basis depending on the particular course they are playing that week.
+And indeed some of the players will change the make up of their set on a regular basis depending on the particular course they are playing that week.

-It is interesting however that the most common set-up of the best players on Tour will feel familiar to millions of amateurs across the world despite all of the options that are available to players today.
+It is interesting however that the most common set-up of the best players on Tour will feel familiar to millions of amateurs across the world despite all of the options that are available to pros today.

-Having a set of clubs with 3 woods, 7 irons, 3 wedges and a putter will be a familiar thing for the vast majority of amateur players.
+Having a set of clubs with 3 woods, 7 irons, 3 wedges, and a putter will be a familiar thing for the vast majority of amateur players.

-DriverTitleist TSi3 (9°)
+DriverTitleist TSR3 (9°)

-Fujikura Ventus Blue 6X shaft
+Fujikura Ventus Black 6X shaft

 Check eBay